 La = an average attenuation due to antenna tilt (γ = 0°, 4°, 5°).

-In addition, the Table 13 presents numerical indicators of sector shutdowns efficiency and adjustment of parameters (example of practical case) during optimization of the existing BWA network of Ukraine in order to minimize the impact on the UMTS network of Poland.
+In addition, Table 12 presents numerical indicators of sector shutdowns efficiency and adjustment of parameters (example of practical case) during the optimization of the existing BWA network of Ukraine in order to minimize the impact on the UMTS network of Poland.
 In the beginning 2506 sectors were involved in the calculations.
 Actually, the change affected the 464 sectors belonging to 111 BWA BSs located in the 80 km wide border area.
 The number of switched off sectors was 9% of the total number of sectors affected by practical changes.
 The number of sectors requiring technical adjustments is 28% of the total number of sectors affected by practical changes.
-The rest of the adjustments (63%) came from the frequency parameters of the BSs of BWA network.
+The rest of the adjustments (63%) came from the frequency parameters of the BSs of the BWA network.

-Table 13: Adjustment of Ukraine BWA network
+Table 12: Adjustment of Ukraine BWA network